 Examples of some of the lighted pumpkin trails in Ontario include:

-- Pumpkins After Dark at Country Heritage Park in Milton – In 2020, this is a 2.5 km drive-through loop where you will see over 150 pumpkin sculptures from the comfort of your car.
-Tickets must be pre-purchased online for a specific time slot.
-Thursdays – Sundays from mid-September until November 1st.
-Some additional Wednesday dates added.
+- Pumpkins After Dark at Country Heritage Park in Milton – In 2021, this is a 2.5 km drive-through loop where you will see pumpkin sculptures from the comfort of your car.
+Tickets must be pre-purchased online for a specific time slot from mid-September until November 8th.

-- Pumpkinferno at Upper Canada Village – September 25 – October 31, 2020 – an outdoor walk-through art exhibit featuring over 7,000 handcrafted pumpkins all lit at night along a kilometre long path in a picturesque 19th-century backdrop.
+- Pumpkinferno at Upper Canada Village – select evenings late September – October 31, 2021.
+An outdoor walk-through art exhibit featuring over 7,000 handcrafted pumpkins all lit at night along a kilometre long path in a picturesque 19th-century backdrop.
+Proof of vaccination is not required for Pumpkinferno as it is a fully outdoor event but will be required to enter the Harvest Barn.

-- Halloween Nights of Lights in Vaughan – a drive-through event featuring more than 700,000 lights animated and synchronized to your favourite Halloween tunes.
-Select nights from October 1 – November 1, 2020.
-Tickets available online only (10% off with code BOO10).
+- Halloween Nights of Lights in Vaughan – a drive-through event featuring over 1.5 million LED and RGB Lights animated and synchronized to your favourite Halloween tunes, drive-through tunnels and more.
+Select nights from October 1 – October 31, 2021.
+Tickets available online only.

-- Royal Botanical Gardens – The Great Pumpkin Trail – an evening walk through Hendrie Park with the candlelit glow of hundreds of jack-o-lanterns guiding the way.
-Tickets must be pre-purchased online for an available time slot – October 22, 23, 24, 2020.
+- Royal Botanical Gardens – Pumpkin Hollow (RBG Halloween event has been relocated from Hendrie Park to the Rock Garden this year) – an evening walk through the Rock Garden with the candlelit glow of hundreds of jack-o-lanterns guiding the way.
+Tickets must be pre-purchased online for an available time slot – October 22, 23, 24, 2021.

 6. Tickle Your Taste Buds on a Culinary Trail